- Canary Islands

-In order to enjoy all the beauty of this place you should be prepared to hike on one of the many trails inside the park.
+In order to enjoy all the beauty of this place, you should be prepared to hike on one of the many trails inside the park.
 If you don't know where to start you can head first to the visitor center near El Paso, in order to learn more about the park and what you can explore in this area.

 Roque de los Muchachos, situated inside Caldera de Taburiente National Park, is actually the highest point on the island of La Palma, at an altitude of 2423m above sea level.
-This rock formations is situated close to the famous Observatory with the same name and on clear days, from that altitude, you can see some of the other Canary Islands: Tenerife, La Gomera and El Hierro.
+This rock formation is situated close to the famous Observatory with the same name and on clear days, from that altitude, you can see some of the other Canary Islands: Tenerife, La Gomera and El Hierro.

 You can drive up there on your own if you rent a car, and the drive from the capital will take around 70 minutes.
-The views you get while driving there and the views from Roque de los Muchacos are simply breathtaking, as you are well above the clouds in one of the most unique places in the Canary Islands (and possible on the planet).
+The views you get while driving there and the views from Roque de los Muchacos are simply breathtaking, as you are well above the clouds in one of the most unique places in the Canary Islands (and possibly on the planet).

 Did you know that La Palma is considered to be one of the best places in the world for stargazing?